 Third-party collaborators with access to your data hosted within SaaS applications can share it with fourth parties such as their own vendors, exposing your data to unauthorized personnel who have not passed any security risk assessments.
 It’s extremely complex to implement consistent policies that prevent fourth-party sharing across all SaaS applications, so this added layer of access often goes unnoticed and unremediated, increasing the SaaS security risk of your business.

 Technical personnel may share encryption codes such as AWS keys via SaaS communication streams – such as public Slack channels or Microsoft Teams chats – to aid collaboration during the development process.
 It’s impossible to prevent this kind of sharing using only the controls native to each SaaS application, and Dev teams often use these channels for convenience even if it is strongly discouraged.
-Individual SaaS applications offer no straightforward means for targeting these privileged credentials for removal, which creates opportunities for unauthorized personnel to find them and access the production environment.
+Individual SaaS applications offer no solution for insider risk management to target these privileged credentials for removal, which creates opportunities for unauthorized personnel to find them and access the production environment.

 While many SaaS applications do have built-in security controls and features to help users proactively manage access, the depth and granularity of each app’s controls vary greatly, which makes managing and scaling a strong security policy across a large, cloud-first organization incredibly difficult.